yf-hk/ai-meeting-digest/README.md

 **We explicitly encourage you to use AI-powered coding assistants.** A modern engineer's skill set includes the ability to use these tools effectively.
 Part of this evaluation is to understand *how* you use them.

+### Frontend / Backend / Fullstack?

+We believe with in the AI coding era, **all** software engineers are somewhat fullstack engineers, so please try your best to develop the backend part with help of AI if you are a frontend developer (same if you are a backend developer).
+When evaluating your code, we would take these into consideration, ie, if you are a frontend developer but you are able to complete the backend part with reasonable quality, that would be a bonus point when we match you with any frontend jobs.

 ## Technical Requirements

 You have the freedom to choose your stack, but we recommend using common, modern technologies.